jhpyle/docassemble/_docs/playground.md

 The area lists the following types of names (which are color-coded):

+* Undefined names: names that are mentioned in your interview, but do not appear to have blocks that define them.
+This is based on code parsing, so sometimes there are false positives.
 * Variables: variables that are mentioned in your questions and code blocks, or that have been included in the Python namespace through a [`modules`] block.
 Variables in light blue are